Skip to main content

 8. A violation of subdivision (b) or (c) of section 11418.

-It is the defendant’s burden to establish a Prima Facie Case for Mental Health Diversion (MHD).
-The ability to participate in diversion is not a matter of statutory right, but a matter of discretion with the court.
+It is the defendant’s burden to establish a Prima Facie Case for Mental Health Diversion (MHD) beyond a preponderance of the evidence.
 The defendant will carry the burden of proof and persuasion regarding eligibility and suitability for diversion.

 Documents and Forms